Year 6 reading list for children aged 10-11

 What Katy Did by Susan Coolidge

 Katy is a tomboy, her hair is always a mess and her clothes look awful.
 But when there’s an awful accident, her life changes forever.
-The first in a series of books, this story will appeal to upper KS2 pupils who enjoy school-based stories with laugh-out-loud funny moments.
+The first in a series of books, this story will appeal to upper KS2 groups who enjoy school-based stories with laugh-out-loud funny moments.

 Classic